Are you hard on yourself? Is it all or nothing thinking for you?

 You get to the party and only see chips, dip, and beer.
 You think there is no way you’ll be able to stick to your nutrition plan.
 There are no options here for you.

 You’re anxious about your ability to stick to your nutrition plan and confused about what you can do.
 You say forget it.
 There’s nothing I can do so I might as well indulge.

 If you continue to use all-or-nothing self-criticism runs ramped.
 You may even feel like you’ve let others down.
 Sometimes I feel like I’ve let the world down when I screw up.

-All-or-nothing thought and perfectionism have been linked to:
+All or nothing thought and perfectionism has been linked to:

 - Anxiety (1)

 - Decreased productivity

 - Troubled relationships

 For you, it may lead to never being able to finish something because it’s never quite perfect.
 For others, it may keep you from actually starting something because you’ve never quite found the perfect means, time, place, or method to start.